New England Championship Wrestling: Notes

 1Arion was the 9th man to lose in the match, but because the man who pinned him ("The Masked Enforcer") revealed himself to be Max Bauer (who wasn't cleared to compete that night), Sheldon Goldberg gave the win to Arion by default.

 Tag Team Classic

 The "Tag Team Classic" is a one-night, tag team tournament for an NECW Tag Team title shot.
-The tournament was introduced on September 19, 2009, at the National Guard Armory in Quincy, MA.
+The tournament was introduced on September 19, 2009, at the National Guard Armory in Quincy, Massachusetts.